TiborvanWijk/Finance-Web-API/README.md

 # Finance Web API (Under Development)

 ## Welcome to the Finance Web API – your solution for managing expenses, incomes, goals, budgets, and categories!
-This API is designed to simplify financial tracking and management, providing developers with the tools they need to create powerful and intuitive finance applications.
+This API is designed to simplify financial tracking and management.

 ### Key points